Florida: (754) 701.7014

-Universities take plagiarism very serious.
+Universities take plagiarism very seriously.
 Students work hard to earn their degree and conferral is celebrated.
 However, can your university rescind your degree if they find out you cheated or plagiarized?

 The short answer is yes.
 If the college believes that you committed an academic integrity violation, they can open an investigation into the incident.
 If you are found responsible for cheating or plagiarism, they can rescind your degree.